 - Click on the TRANSACTIONS Tab. - Click +Add.
-A new Cookie Transaction Window appears. - Leave the transaction type as Normal. - Choose your desired Cupboard from the Select Location drop down list. - Select the date and time of your planned cupboard visit.
+A new Cookie Transaction Window appears. - Choose your desired Cupboard from the Select Location drop down list. - Enter the date and time of your planned cupboard visit.
 The system will only allow pickups to be scheduled on days and times during which the cupboard is open. - Enter your cookie order in cases and packages, as applicable.
-Note, you may only order in whole cases two weeks before the end of the program (see Bite-Sized Cookie Guide for dates), even though eBudde will allow you to enter individual packages before that date.
+Note, you may only order in whole cases until February 25, even though eBudde will allow you to enter individual packages before that date.